-Total operating expenses as a percent of net sales declined to 41.6% compared with 42.7% in 1994 and 45.0% in 1993.
-The 1995 improvement was a result of higher sales volumes, lower legal expenses, realization of the full benefits of inventory, customer service, and facilities consolidations, and other overhead reductions.
-Total operating expenses increased by \$27.7 million primarily because of acquisitions, following increases of \$0.5 million in 1994 due to acquisitions, and \$52.5 million in 1993, which resulted from the integration of the Sun Electric acquisition and the commencement of inventory and customer service consolidations.
-Also included in 1995's operating expense was a provision for the rationalization of warehouses and other cost reduction activities to be implemented in 1996 in certain non-U.S. operations.
+Total operating expenses as a percent of net sales continued to decline; the 1996 percentage was 40.0% compared with 41.6% in 1995 and 42.7% in 1994.
+Higher sales volumes, continued improvement in processes and in productivity, a change in business mix, and other general overhead reductions all contributed to the decline.
+The decrease in 1995 was the result of higher sales volumes, lower legal expenses, realization of the full benefits of inventory, customer service and facilities consolidations, and other overhead reductions.
+Total operating expenses rose \$56.5 million, compared with increases of \$27.7 million in 1995 and \$0.5 million in 1994.
+All three years' increases were primarily due to acquisitions.